-5. Add a little coconut oil at a time and mix with a fork.
+5. Add a little coconut oil at a time and mix it in with a fork.

-6. Once all of your coconut oil is added, your mixtures should feel like damp sand.
+6. Once all of your coconut oil is added, your mixture should feel like damp sand.

-7. Start filling your silicone mold with your mixture, making sure to press the damp mixture firmly into the molds.
+7. Start filling your silicone mold with the mixture, making sure to press it firmly into the molds.

-8. Let dry overnight, then turn your mold upside down and carefully pop them out.
+8. Let dry overnight, then turn your mold upside down and carefully pop the heart bath bombs out.

 Place one of your heart-shaped bath bombs in the bottom of your shower or in your warm bathtub to release your bath bomb.
-Don’t rub your eyes during/after use.
+Avoid rubbing your eyes during and directly after use.

 Have you ever received bath bombs as a gift?